-The development will consist of approximately 150 new homes of which 57 will be affordable, as well as a 3 court Sport England compliant sports hall and community space.
+The development will consist of approximately 168 new homes of which over 60 will be affordable, as well as a 3 court sports hall and community space.

-The Luton Street Working Group has been active in its consultation of the developer’s proposals for the site and the developer is due to commence the next stage of the design process this month.
-It is expected that the planning application will be submitted in November 2016, with work due to start on site in March 2017.
-The final development will be completed in March 2019.
+The Luton Street Working Group has been active in its consultation of the developer’s proposals for the site.
+A planning application was submitted in Autumn 2017.
+It is due to be determined early 2018.

 The redevelopment of Lisson Arches and 4 Lilestone Street is now underway.
 This will include replacement new homes for residents of Penn House, 1,300sqm of enterprise space for local businesses and a new community/healthcare hub.

 In order to start work on the development, the team has to move major utilities housed under the site.
 This is a long and complex job.
 Work is well advanced, however, it will be some months until the new building starts to take shape.

 Westminster City Council has appointed Landscape Architects BDP to develop a design for the Green Spine project which is part of the award winning Church Street Infrastructure and Public Realm Plan.

 The Green Spine will be a new park that creates a pedestrian focused route running north-south through the Church Street area linking Lisson Gardens, Broadley Gardens, Church Street, the new Luton Street development, Fisherton Estate and Orange Park.